HelloBro89/AWS-JS-REACT-RSSchool_2021coure/README.md

 **!!! Сount, price, title and description fields must be filled in as in the example !!!**

-## Also you can add a product using post request:
+## Also you can add, get by ID or get all a product using post request:
+1. Add product (POST)
 To url: https://b6sld3tghb.execute-api.eu-west-1.amazonaws.com/dev/products
 #### and body: